 Directions with Pictures at all key steps:

 1. In large mixing bowl that you can use with your electric mixer, add in the warm soy milk, sugar, and yeast.
 Mix them up and let them sit for 10 minutes.
-After 10 minutes the mixture should be foamy, if it is not, throw it out and start again.
+After 10 minutes the mixture should be foamy, if it is not, throw it out and start again.2.
+Using the paddle attachments on your electric mixer (or mixing by hand) add in the flour, salt and 2 tbsp oil.
+Mix until everything is even.
+This may take up to 3 minutes but should not take any more than that.
+Make sure to use the medium or low speed if you are using an electric mixer, as you do not want to overwork the dough, it will be too tough and making rolling out the dough very difficult.

 3. Flour a work surface and knead the dough gently by hand, adding flour as needed until the dough is smooth and slightly sticky.
 Ad flour in small quantities because too much flour can be detrimental.
 As with the previous step, do not over-knead, you do not want a tough dough.